Deployment using Kubernetes

 Replace the placeholders with your own values.
 For details, see the table below.

-helm install ads
+helm install ads -f ads/values.yaml -f ads/values-fetch-domain-from-adm-basic-auth.yaml ads/ \

---set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0)
+--set licenseValue=$(cat axiomatics_ADS.license | base64 -w 0) \

---set domain.path=<your_domain_path>
+--set domain.path=<your_domain_path> \

---set imagePullSecrets[0].name=regcred
+--set 'imagePullSecrets[0].name=regcred'

 | Placeholder | Description |